Share resources used by canvas apps

 Before you share a canvas app, consider the types of resources on which it relies, such as one or more of the following:

-For information about giving users access to this data, see Manage entity permissions.
+For information about giving users access to this data, see Manage table permissions.

 Some of these resources are shared automatically when you share the app.
 Other resources require you or the people with whom you share the app to take extra steps so that the app works as you expect.